NoNPCSociety/nonpcsociety.github.io/docs/ace/ACE_Public_Specification_v1.0.md

 Runner-ups
 - 1 × 1/1 NFT each

-All NFTs belong to the verified official ACE collection.
+All NFTs must belong to the verified official ACE collection.

 ---